boldbi/nodejs-sample/README.md

  # Bold BI Embedded Sample in NodeJS

 This project was created using NodeJS 12.13.
-The purpose of this application is to demonstrate how to render the dashboard available on your Bold BI server.
+This application aims to demonstrate how to render the dashboard available on your Bold BI server.

  ## Dashboard view